Cong's Narayanasamy rules out possibility of being Puducherry CM; says will work to strengthen party | Politics

 He also said there was anger in the minds of the people because the BJP had ''toppled'' an elected government.

-The Congress-led government in Puducherry lost the confidence vote in February in the face of its depleted strength of 11 against the opposition's 14 following the resignation of ruling dispensation MLAs.
+The Congress-led government in Puducherry lost the confidence vote in February in the face of its depleted strength of 11 against the opposition's 14 followings the resignation of ruling dispensation MLAs.

 On the DMK drawing a hard bargain and fighting more seats in Puducherry this time, he said there was ''heartburn'' among Congress people because the DMK has taken a ''little more seats'' but asserted that ''we have pacified our'' leaders.